Evan Leonard

 Back in my college days, I was pursuing a degree in Commercial Photography.
 Rather inconveniently, a few weeks before graduation I realized I had no intention of actually becoming a career photographer.
 Bummer, I know.
 I still graduated with a B.S. in Visual Communication before rather spontaneously leaving Ohio to join a chainsaw crew in, of all places, Nevada.
 I had a blast helping with all sorts of conservation work in Great Basin National Park under the umbrella of the Great Basin Institute.
 After that summer, I became a crew lead working out of Reno and Las Vegas, restoring Sage Grouse habitat, felling hazard snags and having a blast in the high deserts of the west.

 That winter I ended up in Lake Tahoe working in the rental shop at Alpine Meadows ski resort, a gem of the Sierra.
 I taught myself to ski and did a LOT of shoveling, as it ended up being one of the snowiest winters on record.
 Immediately, I was hooked.
 I never pictured myself a skier, but I fell in love and have dedicated my winters to it ever since.
-I taught skiing for a while, but it wasn’t quite for me so I started ski patrolling at Mt.
-Rose, one of the last local mountains left in Tahoe.
+A few years later I started ski patrolling at Mt.
+Rose, one of the last local mountains left in Tahoe where I’m now an avalanche forecaster and training coordinator.

-In the good weather months, I live in my overhauled RAV4 and cruise around doing whatever strikes my fancy in the mountains.
+I live in my fully built out Toyota Siesta and cruise around doing whatever strikes my fancy in the mountains.
 I also end up spending a good chunk of the year on big hikes, most of which are featured on this very website.
-Until I figure out what’s on the books for next year, bring on the snow!
+This summer I’ll be working for the first season in seven years as a rope access blade repair tech on wind turbines.